 In the evening, we have a 2 Hour Private inside the Great Pyramid.
 This is for many a profound experience.
 It is rare that anyone comes out of the Great Pyramid unmoved.

 We end the evening with a Farewell Dinner Party.
 (Le Meridien Pyramids Hotel & Spa) (Breakfast, Dinner)

 Breakfast followed by final departure.
 Goodbye, Egypt – until we meet again!

 Book yours now:

-Your tour package includes: Airport/hotel transfer on arrival and departure dates, transportation in a private air conditioned coach, 8 nights hotel accomodation in double room, 5 nights private Dahabiya Hadeel full board, daily breakfast at hotel, entry fees for all sites listed on itinerary.
+Your tour package includes: Airport/hotel transfer on arrival and departure dates, transportation in a private air conditioned coach, 8 nights hotel accomodation in double room, 4 nights deluxe full board nile cruise, daily breakfast at hotel, entry fees for all sites listed on itinerary.
 Not included: International flight to and from Egypt.
 Drinks, wine, beer, beverages with meals, personal expenses, room service, laundry, cancelation, medical, liability, travel or personal Injury Insurance of any kind and any meal or item item not specified on itinerary.